Noah Arthur William Cox-George

-Dr. Noah Arthur William Cox-George, also known as N. A. Cox-George or Professor "Willie" (June 15, 1915 – November 12, 2004), was a Sierra Leone Creole economist and academic whose work, Finance and Development in West Africa: The Sierra Leone Experience, was one of the early works that examined and detailed the economic history of a former British West African Colony.
+Dr. Noah Arthur William Cox-George, also known as N. A. Cox-George (June 15, 1915 – November 12, 2004), was a Sierra Leone Creole economist and academic whose work, Finance and Development in West Africa: The Sierra Leone Experience, was one of the early works that examined and detailed the economic history of a former British West African Colony.

 Early life

 Cox-George was born on June 15, 1915, in Degema, British Nigeria, to Sierra Leonean parents, Noah Obediah Collingwood George and Rosabel Abigail Regina George (née Cox).
 Noah Obediah George was a Creole civil servant of Nova Scotian Settler descent and Rosabel Cox-George was a Creole of Barbadian descent.
 The George family had been among the 1,131 black American colonists who had founded the second colony of Sierra Leone and the settlement of Freetown in March 1792.
 Cox-George grew up in Freetown and attended the Government Model, before proceeding to the CMS Grammar School in 1930.